OpusCapita/oc-common-ui/README.md

 #### Creating a new repository
 * Create a new public repository under OpusCapita organization in github.
 If you don't have rights to do it, contact `@havanki` or `@ilkkalehtinen`.
 Choose a descriptive repository name that states clearly what kind of component it contains.
 For example, `react-grid` is a React component that creates a grid.
-* Open Settings -> Options -> GitHub Pages and select 'master branch /docs folder' as a Source.

 #### Developing a new component
 * Create a development branch in git.